datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >Example from our scikit-learn course:
 >
->- Learn the key concepts of supervised learning and how to implement them on real-world datasets;
+>- Learn the difference between DataFrame and Series as Pandas objects
->- Learn to distinguish regression from classification problems;
+>- Learn how to merge and concatinate DataFrames based on index and how to deal with mis
 >- Learn to evaluate how well your classification and regression modes perform;
 >- Learn best practices in supervised learning, such as splitting into test/train sets and k-fold cross validation;
 >- Learn how to improve model performance by both preprocessing your data and regularizing your models.